Skip to content

 1. The references may be inaccurate; and

-A few of my colleagues at the also expressed bemusement when a recent case in (don’t have the citation, ) also cited Wikipedia.
+A few of my colleagues at the firm also expressed bemusement when a recent case in Ontario (don’t have the citation, sorry) also cited Wikipedia.

 I am quite a big fan of Wikipedia.
-It is, I think a rather useful and handy tool to refer to from to .
+It is, I think a rather useful and handy tool to refer to from time to time.
 Do I take it as the gospel?
 No. Would I use it if I were trying to concoct an antidote for a poison that was about to kill me?
 Probably not.
-Would I cite it in a ?
+Would I cite it in a legal research paper?
 Possibly.
 In fact, quite likely.

 Although Wikipedia is by no means without its weaknesses, it also has its strengths.
 Sure, there is a possibility of inaccuracy.
 But then again, isn’t something less likely to have inaccuracies if it is reviewed (and edited) by more eyes (and more minds)?
 Isn’t it more likely that if there is a dispute about what is and isn’t correct, it will come to light, just like the Microsoft incident?